MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Related work

 \section{Related work}

-In this section, we first introduce the definition of smartphone problematic use and habitual phone use (Sec. \ref{sub:related-definition}).
+In this section, we define problematic smartphone use and habitual smartphone use (Sec. \ref{sub:related-definition}), \review{explore the reasons behind engagement in problematic smartphone use} (Sec. \ref{sub:related-tehory}).
 We then briefly overview existing intervention techniques (Sec. \ref{sub:related-intervention}).
-Close to our work, we introduce the behavior change persuasion techniques and their relationship with the boost of LLMs (Sec. \ref{sub:related-persuasion}).
-Finally, we cover the theoretical foundations and mental models of problematic smartphone use (Sec. \ref{sub:related-tehory}).
+Finally, close to our work, we introduce behavior change persuasion techniques and their relationship with the emergence of LLMs (Sec. \ref{sub:related-persuasion}).